wspr/xltxtra/README.txt

-_________________________
+________________________
-THE XLTXTRA PACKAGE v0.5e
+THE XLTXTRA PACKAGE v0.6

-This package was previous used to provide a number of small features that are useful for XeLaTeX.
+This package was previously used to provide a number of small features that are useful for XeLaTeX.
 As of fontspec v2, many of these have now been incorporated into that package.
+More recently, other updates to LaTeX2e itself have eliminated some of the workarounds previously included in this package.

 This package therefore no longer does as much as it used to, but is still provided for backwards compatibility.

-- Loads fontspec automatically. fontspec now loads Ross Moore's xunicode internally.
+A summary:

+- Loads fontspec.

-- Loads Andrew Moschou's metalogo package for \XeTeX and \XeLaTeX logos.
+- Loads Andrew Moschou's metalogo package for customised
+  \XeTeX and \XeLaTeX logos.

-- Loads the realscripts package to obtain "real" subscript and superscript glyphs in \textsuperscript etc., including in footnotes.
+- Loads the realscripts package to obtain OpenType-feature subscript and superscript glyphs in \textsuperscript etc., including in footnotes.

-- \showhyphens is redefined so it now works to some degree.
+- \showhyphens is redefined so it now works.

 - Defines the dubiously useful commands
-     \vfrac - for vulgar fractions with fontspec
+     \vfrac - for vulgar fractions using OpenType features
      \namedglyph - to access font glyphs by name

 For more information see the documentation xltxtra.pdf.

 ______________
 Change History

+v0.6:
+    Replace definition of \showhyphens with one that properly replicates the plain TeX definition in behaviour.

 v0.5e:
     Remove the code for subscripts/superscripts and load the